To save time and effort, we recommend that all applicants become familiar with our four focus areas, cross-cutting efforts and open funding.

 - Consider the Foundation’s intent is to encourage a diverse funding base in order to strengthen the financial health and sustainability of nonprofit organizations that we fund.
 In 2015, we set guidelines to ensure that an organization is not excessively dependent on Foundation funding.
 In general, we work to ensure that the annual grant disbursement from us does not exceed 25 percent of an organization’s annual expense budget.
 For those organizations receiving more than one grant from us, the guideline is 30 percent of the annual expense budget.
 These thresholds are considered when grant proposals are reviewed, understanding that at times the Foundation may decide to go above these guidelines.
 In these instances, our staff will work with the organization to ensure that future diversified funding sources are being considered and planned for by the organization.
 This guideline does not apply to fiscal sponsors but to the sponsored organizations.

 The Foundation offers three annual deadlines to apply for grant funding: Feb.
 15, June 15 and Oct.
-15, but not all funding opportunities or grant programs will be open each cycle.
-Funding opportunities and grant programs vary in accordance with the focus area needs.
-Read more about the focus areas.
+15, but not all open funding will be open each cycle.
+Open funding variers in accordance with the focus area and cross-cutting needs.
+Read more about the focus areas and cross-cutting efforts.